andreasdads25/Chocolate-Sales-BI-Dashboard/images/README.md

-Contains dashboard preview images used for documentation and LinkedIn presentation.
+This folder contains dashboard preview images used for project documentation, GitHub presentation and LinkedIn showcase.
+These visuals highlight the key features, KPIs and interactive elements of the Chocolate Sales BI Dashboard.